davidgk/zicky/README.md

 # Zicky

-Zicky helps you to track errors on your TDD session over smart contracts developed with Solidity, enhancing the way to find errors.
+Zicky helps you to track errors on your TDD session over smart contracts developed with Solidity, enhancing the way to find errors and avoiding back and forth with remix tool.

 ## Requirements for compile
-* We use this to compile Smart contracts developed with Solc 0.8.9
+* We use this to compile Smart contracts developed under Solc 0.8.9

-## Using Compile Examples within tests
+## Some Examples

 Suppose you have your contract, like Lottery.sol under "contracts" folder then to use it you can do something like this, and reuse it for several contracts: